 reach the same height as the Incline railway reached to the north of Dundee.

-The over bridge seen from the rear of a brake van as a Fairmuir Goods train heads
+The over bridge seen from the rear of a brake van as a Fairmuir Goods train heads for Dundee.

 Left: View from the train crossing the Dundee-Perth road (Riverside Road).
 Right: Dropping down off the branch at Ninewells Junction.